TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/iap-android.md

 ToastSdk.setUserId(null);
 ```

-> Note: User ID must be set as null for a service logout so as to prevent promotion codes redeemed or purchase with wrong user ID when reprocessing purchase operates.
+> [Note] When the service is logged out, user ID must be set to null.
+Otherwise, promotion codes might be redeemed or purchase with wrong user ID might occur in purchase reprocessing operation.

 ## Register Purchases Update Listener

-* Purchase results are notified via [IapService.PurchasesUpdatedListener](./iap-android/#iapservicepurchasesupdatedlistener) configured in Toastlap.
+* When promotion redemption or subscription status change (recovery, resubscription, etc.) occurs on in-app purchases or  Google Play Store app, the purchase result is notified via [IapService.PurchasesUpdatedListener](./iap-android/#iapservicepurchasesupdatedlistener) set in ToastIap.
 * Purchases update listener can be registered by using the ToastIap.registerPurchasesUpdatedListener method.
 * Purchase information is available on the list of [IapPurchaseResult](./iap-android/#iappurchaseresult) delivered by [IapService.PurchasesUpdatedListener](./iap-android/#iapservicepurchasesupdatedlistener).

 > Note: Purchases update listener must be registered in Activity.onCreate() and unregistered in Activity.onDestroy().

-### Specifications for Registering Purchases Upload Listener API
+### Specification for Registering Purchases Update Listener API

 ```java
 /* ToastIap.java */